-This boat was sunk in 2001 by Inchcape Shipping and rests amid occasional strong currents.
+This boat was sunk in 2001 and rests amid occasional strong currents.
 The wreck is below 30 meters which means divers have an average of 20 minutes of bottom time.

-You can dive round the rock, which is supposed to be like a martini glass on its side, starting off at about 12 metres, moving to 20 and then going back to shallower again.
+You can dive around the rock, which is supposed to be like a martini glass on its side, starting off at about 12 meters, moving to 20 and then going back to shallower again.

-Just offshore, about 15 minutes south from the Merdian Fujayrah, lies Sharm Rocks: four small outcrops of rock just breaking the surface.
-These rocks are covered in soft corals and provide a haven for all kinds of marine life.
+Just offshore, about 15 minutes south from the Merdian Fujairah, four small outcrops of rock covered with soft corals and provide a haven for all kinds of marine life.

 Underwater photographers will have a field day when they explore the Car Cemetery in Fujairah - a wreck site where discarded vehicles serve as artificial reefs.